Today, you’re gonna learn all about the importance of warming up, and how to warm up with specific video routines!

-Everyday I cringe as I watch people wander into a gym, immediately lie down on a bench, and start cranking out their workout with heavy weight within seconds.
-These are the people that end up hurting themselves and missing weeks/months due to ignorance/apathy (Which is worse?
-Don’t know, don’t care!)
+And every single day I watch people wander into the gym, immediately lie down on a bench, and start cranking out their workout with a heavy weight within seconds.

 Above all else, the most important thing you can do when working out is warming up properly.